Grand Tour of Morocco

 Day 2: Rabat – Meknes – Volubilis – Fes

 After breakfast in your Riad, you’ll start travelling to Meknes, another significant imperial city in Morocco, known as the Ismaili capital of Morocco.
-In Meknes you’ll see the famous gate Bab Mansour, the Sahrij Souani Bassin and the Moulay Ismail Mausoleum.
-After lunch, your journey continues on to Volubilis, the well preserved site of Roman ruins, dating to 25BC.
-Afterwards you’ll continue on to Fes via the foothills of the Rif mountains arriving there in the late afternoon.
+In Meknes, you’ll see the famous gate Bab Mansour, the Sahrij Souani Bassin and the Moulay Ismail Mausoleum.
+After lunch, your journey continues on to Volubilis, the well-preserved site of Roman ruins, dating to 25BC.
+Afterwards, you’ll continue on to Fes via the foothills of the Rif mountains arriving there in the late afternoon.
 Overnight in our Hotel/Riad

 Day 3: Fes – Fes

 After breakfast in your Riad, you’ll start exploring the oldest city in Morocco browsing its alleys and small streets.
-Our visit starts by visiting the Royal Palace gate, the Jewish headquarter and the first Mellah ever built in Morocco.
+Our visit starts by visiting the Royal Palace gate, the Jewish headquarters and the first Mellah ever built in Morocco.
 We will ensure that you visit all the sites with cultural and historical interest including the famous Al Qaraouine University – the oldest in the region, the Tanneries and the Attarine museum.
 After lunch, you’ll see the ceramic factory and experience a wonderful panoramic view over the whole Medina of Fes.
 In the afternoon, we’ll visit the new city” La Ville nouvelle” for a drink.
 Overnight in Riad

 Day 4: Fes – Ifran – Azrou – Midelt

-After breakfast we’ll leave Fes travelling towards Ifrane, a beautiful mountain village, referred to as “the Switzerland of Morocco”.
-During this journey you’ll experience glimpses of the Middle Atlas and Higher Atlas mountains.
+After breakfast we’ll leave Fes travelling towards Ifrane, a beautiful mountain village referred to as “the Switzerland of Morocco”.
+During this journey, you’ll experience glimpses of the Middle Atlas and Higher Atlas mountains.
 Stopping at Azrou – a Berber village in the middle of the famous cedar forest (the largest in Morocco, you may well have the chance to see some Barbary apes.
-Afterwards we’ll travel through the Tizi Ntalghamt Pass to Midelt and along the magnificent Ziz Gorges carved through volcanic rock.
+Afterwards, we’ll travel through the Tizi Ntalghamt Pass to Midelt and along the magnificent Ziz Gorges carved through volcanic rock.
 Overnight in our Hotel/Riad.

 Day 5: Midelt – Errachidia – Merzouga

-After breakfast in your hotel you’ll travel to Merzouga via Errachidia and Erfoud.
+After breakfast in your hotel, you’ll travel to Merzouga via Errachidia and Erfoud.
 You’ll be travelling via the Ziz Gorge, taking in views of the High Atlas plateau, noting how the scenery changes to reveal hints of the desert as you approach the city of Errachidia.
 Here you’ll have lunch and enjoy Berber hospitality.
 Afterwards, you’ll travel along the luxuriant Ziz Valley, stopping for panoramic views along the way to Erfoud and Rissani.
 Arriving at Merzouga in the afternoon, you’ll be welcomed with a glass of mint tea before checking in to your hotel

 Day 6: Merzouga area and the Camel trek

-After breakfast in the Hotel you can start exploring the area.
+After breakfast in the Hotel, you can start exploring the area.
 You’ll visit the Gnawa people, originally slaves brought from Sudan, to experience their music and lifestyle, whilst not far away there’s the lake of Merzouga with its bird populations.
 You may also want to visit the nomad wire house where many Berber handicrafts are priced lower than in the big cities.
 In the afternoon it’s time for your camel trek, guided by an experienced camel man as you set off to explore within the sand sea of Merzouga.
 Dinner is in front of the tent where you will spend the night the camp

 Day 7: Merzouga – Todra Gorges – Dades Valley

-Your camelman will wake you up early in the morning to watch what well may be the best sunrise of your life after which you’ll camel-trek back to the village of Merzouga admiring the unique beauty of the spectacular Erg Chebbi sand dunes – changing with the light as the day progresses.
+Your camel man will wake you up early in the morning to watch what well may be the best sunrise of your life after which you’ll camel-trek back to the village of Merzouga admiring the unique beauty of the spectacular Erg Chebbi sand dunes – changing with the light as the day progresses.
 After breakfast in the Riad, you’ll leave for Rissani, Tinghir and Todra gorges – the highest, narrowest gorges in Morocco.
 Lunch in the heart of the gorge precedes a drive through the Dades Valley, where you’ll see the majestic sand castles and the amazing rock formations known as “monkey toes”.
 Overnight in our Hotel/Riad.

 Day 8: Dades Gorge – Ouarzazate

 After breakfast in the hotel we’ll drive through the Dades Valley towards Kalaa M’gouna and Ouarzazate.
 The route through Dades Valley is the way of the thousand Kasbahs – providing numerous opportunities to take some of your best photographic shots of the trip.
 We’ll stop at Kalaa Mgouna, “the rose city”, to purchase the rosewater, which will make your linen smell good a long time after your trip is over.
 Continuing on to Skoura and the dirds valley you’ll visit the Kasbah Ameridil, a well-preserved kasbah in this area.
-After some hiking in the valley lunch is in a restaurant overlooking the whole valley.
-The tour continues to Ouarzazate, “the Hollywood of Africa”, whose geography and beautiful landscapes has attracted many world class movie producers.
-Here you may choose to visit the studios, containing props used in movies, you may have already seen, such as The Mummy, Gladiator and the Last temptation of Christ.
+After some hiking in the valley, lunch is in a restaurant overlooking the whole valley.
+The tour continues to Ouarzazate, “the Hollywood of Africa”, whose geography and beautiful landscapes has attracted many world-class movie producers.
+Here you may choose to visit the studios, containing props used in movies, you may have already seen, such as The Mummy, Gladiator and the Last Temptation of Christ.
 Overnight accommodation will be in a local Riad.